Amazon Prime vs. Costco: Who Has the Best Prices?

 |Toilet Paper (2-ply by Angel Soft)||$53.79 for 60 rolls||$21.29 for 96 rolls||$15.97 for 36 rolls|

 *Prices were checked on March 29 in the Walmart and Costco stores in Atlanta, GA; and online on March 30 at Walmart, Costco, and Amazon’s respective websites.

-I also thought that Costco would be the best for toilet paper, but the winner on that front was actually Amazon with the Angel Soft brand.
+We compared Amazon vs. Costco to see who had the best value for toilet paper.
+I thought that Costco would be the best for toilet paper, but the winner on that front was actually Amazon with the Angel Soft brand.
 That said, if you buy Kirkland, you don’t pay much more, since the Kirkland brand costs $23.99 for 30 rolls of 425 sheets each.
 This comes to $0.02 a square foot, compared to $0.01 per square foot for Angel Soft.

 The Pros and Cons of Costco and Amazon Prime

 The Costco membership does provide discounts on services like auto care, optical and hearing centers, travel, gas, and pharmacies.
 Buying prescriptions at Costco without using insurance has been cheaper for us than using a standard pharmacy.
 At the same time, you get entertainment through Amazon Prime that we wouldn’t be paying for otherwise.